 While it may not rate very highly on the “must have” or “survival” lists, caffeine is something many of us consider completely normal and may even rely on.
-Withdrawal aside, caffeine has been recorded as a stimulant since man figured out how to leave written documentation and the ability to produce caffeine might provide the edge in a barter situation at some point.
+Withdrawal aside, caffeine has been a part of our history for thousands of years and the ability to make caffeine drinks might provide the edge in a barter situation at some point.
 Additionally, producing caffeine at home can reduce grocery bills if you drink tea – or would if it had as much caffeine as coffee.

-If you’d like to take a step to the environmentalist side of the line for a moment, producing caffeine drinks at home can also help save the world by limiting shipping and reducing loss of forest in tea and coffee producing countries.
+If you’d like to take a step to the environmentalist side of the line for a moment, the ability to make caffeine drinks at home can also help save the world by limiting shipping and reducing loss of forest in tea and coffee producing countries.

 While coffee plants might not be an option due to climate or the attention they might garner and the space that might be required, there are options that will blend very easily into suburban homes and small homesteads or larger farms.
 Unfortunately, many of the most productive caffeine plants prefer warm climates, but some may be candidates as a greenhouse shrub in other areas.